NataliyaZhuravleva/TheBlueOysterBar-Redux/README.md

 * A user can submit a form to `add` a new keg beer to a list.
 * A user is able to click on a keg to see its `detail` page.
 * A user may see how many pints are left in a keg.
 A full keg has roughly `124` pints.
 * A user should be able to click a button `Sell a pint` in beer details when they sell a pint of it.
-This should decrease the number of pints left by 1. (temporarily not working)
+This should decrease the number of pints left by 1.
 * Pints is not be able to go below `0`.
-Once keg is empty, user have a message `Out of Stock` (color-coded in red color). (temporarily not working)
+Once keg is empty, user have a message `Out of Stock`
 * A user have a message that says `Almost Empty`(color-coded in red color) if keg is with less than 10 pints. (temporarily not working)
 * Prices are color-coded based on their price:
   1. If the price less or equal `$3`, user have a message `Beer on Sale!` in red color.